9 Football Accumulator Near Misses: So Close to Big Wins!

 Practice makes perfect, they say, but a lack of experience cost 19-year-old Jordan Donnellan an astonishing amount of money.

-However, upon entering his local Ladbrokes store on Monday morning to collect his winnings, Mr Donnellan was informed that he had actually won £0.
-Absolutely nothing.
+However, upon entering his local Ladbrokes store on Monday morning to collect his winnings, Mr Donnellan was informed that he had actually won absolutely nothing.

-Ladbrokes spokesman David Williams likened the incident to your lottery numbers coming up in a different country, stating: “It’s rather like buying a UK lottery ticket then spotting that your numbers have come up on the Australian lotto.”
+Ladbrokes spokesman David Williams stated, “It’s rather like buying a UK lottery ticket then spotting that your numbers have come up on the Australian lotto.”

 8. £49,000 lost by toddler